 - Update your Google Calendar to the Eastern (ET) time zone

-- Attend the J-1 scholar orientation (every Tuesday, 10-11a.m.) or a check-in appointment (for J-1 student interns and other visa types) in the Office of Global Services.
+- Attend the J-1 Scholar Orientation (held every Tuesday, 10-11am) or a check-in appointment (for J-1 Student Interns and other visa types) in OGS.

 - If you will be paid by Georgetown, complete the I-9 Employment Eligibility Verification Form on your 1st day of work with your Department HR Contact (Medical Center, Law Center or University Services) or with Human Resources (HR Main Campus).